mildred/p2pweb/README.md

     - have a few verbose levels
 - `[ ]` kademlia: during a lookup, if all contacts closest to the key are dead, make sure we retry with non dead contacts.
+- `[ ]` when getting an object from the network, for whatever reason, sore it in cache (~/.cache for the desktop client) or in the data directory directly (~/.local/share) in case the object was wanted.
+- `[ ]` split large files in chunks to speed up download and download them from multiple clients
+- `[ ]` every hour, check updates for all sites we manage.

 Roadmap
 -------